rerobots/workspaces/types/multi_kobuki.md

 ### on rrc2 ... rrcN

 After the first mobile robot, deployments of this workspace type can include any number of mobile robots.
-Each mobile robot is entirely similar to `rrc1`, except that it might have an RPLIDAR A2 laser scanner instead of one by Hokuyo.
+Each is entirely similar to `rrc1`, except that it might have an RPLIDAR A2 laser scanner instead of one by Hokuyo.
 In that case, the reference robot.launch would instead use the ROS package [rplidar](https://wiki.ros.org/rplidar).